julelang/manual/src/common-concepts/enums/index.md

 ```
 The above enumeration has the data type `u8`.
 ::: warning
-You can use only signed/unsigned integer or str data types.
+You can use only signed/unsigned integer or string data types.
 :::

 ## Default Values